All Episodes

 The Thursday bothered me.

-Thursday bothered me a lot.
+The Thursday bothered me a lot.

-But I saw that basically a difference.
+But I saw that basically a different solution.

 Shame on you!

-All right, that is the, well, that's the party of Nancy Pelosi.
+All right, that is the well, that's the party of Nancy Pelosi.

-If in 32 days she's the Speaker of the House screaming in the background and all the protesting that we have seen in the party of Chuck Schumer.
+If in 32 days, she's the Speaker of the House screaming in the background, and all the protesting that we have seen in the party of Chuck Schumer.

-And now we know a party that is willing to put all due process aside.
+And now we know a party that is willing to put all due process aside, fundamental core values, constitutional protections like the presumption of innocence aside, that will go along with guilt by accusation.

 Chuck Schumer was one of them.

-I got the sense that he did it for all the right reasons, as was articulated by Senator Collins in what was the most riveting one-hour speeches I think I've ever seen on the Senate floor that actually meant something, and how she systematically went through every single not only allegation,
+I got the sense that he did it for all the right reasons, as was articulated by Senator Collins in what was the most riveting one-hour speeches I think I've ever seen on the Senate floor that actually meant something, and how she systematically went through every single, not only allegation, but the role of advice and consent, the meaning of the Constitution, the interpretation of the Federalist Papers, what it means,

-but the role of advice and consent, the meaning of the Constitution, the interpretation of the Federalist papers, um what it means, uh the whole issue and process of of presumption of innocence and and how important it is to society, uh, even issues where I disagree with her, like for example, Roe v.
+the whole issue and process of presumption of innocence and how important it is to society, even issues where I disagree with her, like, for example, Roe v.
+Wade and precedence and Judge Kavanaugh's real record.

-I I just I I I don't know her, and I frankly was blown away by this today.
+I don't know her, and I frankly was blown away by this today.

 Here to give us some reaction to all this.

-Uh Greg, what was your reaction to that speech?
+Greg, what was your reaction to that speech?

 I don't know if you had the same reaction I did.

-I was I was stunned.
+I was stunned.

-I I don't know Susan Collins well, but I know her better today.
+I don't know Susan Collins well, but I know her better today.

 It was nothing short of brilliant.

-Uh with uncommon eloquence and sound reasoning, she delivered the finest speech on the floor of the U.S. Senate that that I've ever witnessed, and for a non lawyer, it was a compelling legal brief in support of Kavanaugh.
+With uncommon eloquence and sound reasoning, she delivered the finest speech on the floor of the U.S. Senate that I've ever witnessed.

-I thought it was important that at the outset, Collins condemned the outrageous behavior, the distortions by special interest groups, activists, protesters, and some Democratic senators making it clear that their shameful character assassination backfired on them as far as her vote is concerned.
+I thought it was important that at the outset, Collins condemned the outrageous behavior, the distortions by special interest groups, activists, protesters, and some Democratic senators, making it clear that their shameful character assassination backfired on them as far as her vote is concerned.

-But you know, she did something unique here.
+But, you know, she did something unique here.

-She rebutted the sexual misconduct allegations and said in no uncertain terms that presumption of innocence and fairness is relevant in the Senate's advice and consent duty, and she announced her own standard for considering accusations.
+She rebutted the sexual misconduct allegations and said in no uncertain terms that presumption of innocence and fairness is relevant in the Senate's advise and consent duty.

 She said it should be more likely than not, which lawyers know in civil cases is called a preponderance of the evidence.